suffolklibraries/lgc/content/collections/events/stanton-walk-26-06.md

     content:
       -
         type: text
+        text: 'Well-behaved dogs are permitted on short leads. ' -
+    type: paragraph
+    attrs:
+      textAlign: left
+    content:
+      -
+        type: text
-        text: 'Dogs welcome on leads, parking, toilets and refreshments available close by.'
+        text: 'There are toilets and refreshments available at the Church Rooms.'
   -
     type: paragraph
     attrs: